IMFS Research Fellows

 is Professor of the Practiceof Global Economics and Management at the MIT Sloan School of Management, Cambridge, MA.
 He served as Governor of the Central Bank of Cyprus from May 2007 to May 2012 and was a member of the Governing Council of the European Central Bank between January 2008 and May 2012.
 Prior to that, Orphanides was a Senior Adviser to the Board of Governors of the US Federal Reserve System.
 While at the Federal Reserve, he taught undergraduate and graduate courses in macroeconomics and monetary economics at Georgetown University and Johns Hopkins University.
 Orphanides holds undergraduate degrees in mathematics and economics as well as a Ph.D. in economics from the Massachusetts Institute of Technology.

-is Assistant Professor of Civil and Company Law at the Frankfurt School of Finance and Management.
+is Associate Professor of Civil and Company Law at the Frankfurt School of Finance and Management.
 From December 2006 to July 2012 Julia Redenius has held the position of postdoctoral research associate and lecturer at the Chair of Professor Theodor Baums at the Institute for Law and Finance, Goethe University Frankfurt.
 Before returning to her hometown Frankfurt, Julia Redenius worked as a research associate and lecturer at the Universities of Paris II-Assas and Paris XII-Saint Maur as well as an attorney at law in Paris.
 Julia Redenius holds Master degrees in French, German, European and International Corporate Law from the University of Paris II-Assas and Munich as well as a Ph.
 D. (summa cum laude, Supervision: Professor Michel Germain) from the University of Paris II-Assas.
 She was admitted to the Paris Bar Exam.

 Prof. Dr. Heike Schweitzer, LL.M.
 (Yale) has held the Chair for Civil Law, German and European Commercial and Competition Law and Economics at the law faculty of Humboldt University Berlin since April 2018.
 She is a recognized expert in those fields and a special advisor to EU commissioner Margrethe Vestager for digitalization and competition policy.
 Besides competition law, the European law on the economic system, state aid law, the law on digital markets as well as the financial market law are among her main research areas.
 From 2006 to 2018, she taught at the universities of Florence and Mannheim and at Freie Universität Berlin.
 Heike Schweitzer is a member of the Kronberger Kreis.